Germany bars antibiotic drug from Ranbaxy's central India plant

 Germany's regulator issued a "non-compliance" report for the plant where Ranbaxy made the antibiotic, after an inspection in June, the European Medicines Agency said on its website in a notice dated Nov.
 26.

-During the inspection, the German regulator found deficiencies related to operation of drug manufacturing rooms and procedures related to sterilization of equipment at the Dewas site, the notice said.
+During the inspection, the German regulator found deficiencies related to operation of drug manufacturing rooms and procedures related to sterilisation of equipment at the Dewas site, the notice said.

 The Dewas factory and Ranbaxy's other India-based plants are also barred from exporting to the United States after the U.S. Food and Drug Administration (FDA) inspections found those plants violated its standard manufacturing practices.